IT Contractor Mortgages Guide

 A high earner is usually defined as a contractor earning around £75,000 p.a. or £400-£500 a day.
 As IT contractors are in high demand, some mortgage companies treat IT consultants as employed, regardless of their income, or who pays their tax.

-If you employ other contractors, or your limited company has contracts with multiple employers, then it's likely you'll be treated as self-employed.
+If you employ other contractors, or your limited company has contracts with multiple employers, then it's likely the mortgage lender will treat you as self-employed.

 So why does it matter how your income is assessed?

-Mainly because it's much easier to evidence your income on an employed basis.
+Mainly because to get a mortgage as a contractor it's much easier to evidence your income on an employed basis.
 The lender will likely just ask for:

 • Your current contract AND